OpenMOOC/documentation/IdP_guide.rst

    'language.available' => array('en', 'es'),     # Set the languages we will support for the platform (atm en and es) 'language.rtl'          => array(),

-Change again permission for some directories:
+Change again permission for some directories, execute the following command at the simpleSAMLphp folder:

 .. code-block:: bash